PlengNakdee/meme-vote/README.md

 # Meme Vote App

-This project was built with **React** and **TailwindCSS**.
+A fun and simple voting app built with **React** and **TailwindCSS**.

 ## Features

+- **Login Page**:
-- Login page.
-You can use any username and password for login
+  Log in with any username and password — no authentication required.

-- Vote page
+- **Voting Page**:

-Users can vote for a meme, and the results are visualized as a chart.
+  - View and vote for your favorite memes.
+  - Memes are sorted by the highest number of votes (most voted shown first).
+  - Search functionality allows you to quickly find and vote on matching memes.